Mortgage Preapproval Guide

 - How much money do you have for a down payment?

 Based on your answers, the lender determines a home price, or price range, that you "should" be able to afford.

 But the bottom line is that only a mortgage preapproval gets you a lender commitment.
 This commitment ensures that if the property meets the lender's guidelines, and nothing about your profile changes, you can close on your home loan.

 That's why a preapproval letter is almost like money in the bank.

 Everything you need to know for mortgage preapproval

-This comprehensive five-part guide to mortgage preapproval takes you through every aspect of the preapproval process, from what preapproval is and what purpose it serves to the differences between prequalification and preapproval.
+This comprehensive six-part guide to mortgage preapproval takes you through every aspect of the preapproval process, from what preapproval is and what purpose it serves to the differences between prequalification and preapproval.

 We'll review the documentation you must present to your lender, discuss how long a preapproval can last and give you a look at what an actual preapproval letter looks like.
 In the end, you should be on a faster, easier and less-stressful path to homeownership!